tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 Google Apps Script (GAS) provides a powerful feature called Web Apps, which transforms your server-side script functions (doGet, doPost) into accessible web services.
 Leveraging the streamlined deployment process available in the new Apps Script IDE, developers can effortlessly create custom web pages, robust backend APIs, or versatile webhooks.

 The primary effect of Web Apps is to seamlessly bridge the gap between your Google Workspace environment and external users or applications, enabling dynamic and interactive solutions.
-Key advantages include unparalleled versatility—from hosting responsive user interfaces to serving as powerful backend services for mobile applications or third-party platforms.
+Key advantages include unparalleled versatility窶杷rom hosting responsive user interfaces to serving as powerful backend services for mobile applications or third-party platforms.
 Web Apps offer flexible access control, allowing precise definition of who can execute your scripts and under what permissions, enhancing both security and accessibility.
 This eliminates the need for complex server setup and ongoing maintenance, making it a highly cost-effective and rapid development solution for leveraging Google's cloud infrastructure.
 This repository aims to provide comprehensive insights and practical guidance for maximizing the potential of Web Apps across diverse scenarios.

 # Web App Deployment & Configuration